RyukaiPB/5pacebot/README.md

 4. Every time a message arrives, the bot iterates over all the hooks' keys, and if any of them match, calls the associated function.

 Reloading both `util/*.rb` and `plugins/*.rb` is thus trivial.
 The functionality of the bot is rather simple, making it less prone for difficult errors and easier to modify for specific needs.

+### How to Upgrade ###

+1. Run `git stash` to save all your non-in-tree changes.
+2. Run `git pull` to pull in the latest version from git.
+3. Run `git stash apply` to bring back your personal changes.

+This might go wrong if you've edited more than the .yaml files (which are meant to get modified by the user).
+In that case, check your changes (`git status` before stashing them), and see if the tree's changes conflict with yours.